Virginia Tech® home

 Events

-Philosophy Talks
+Philosophy Events

 2023-24

-• Daniel Drucker (UT Austin): "How comparing and not comparing compare" (September 15; 3:30-5:00pm; Architectural Annex, Room 07)
+• Daniel Drucker (UT Austin): "How comparing and not comparing compare" (September 15)

-• Lukas Meyer (Graz): "Supersession and compensation" (October 5; 4:00-5:30pm; Squire Students Center, Brush Mountain B)
+• Lukas Meyer (Graz): "Supersession and compensation" (October 5)

-• VT Philosophy MA Research Showcase (October 10, 12; 3:30-5:30; Major Williams 225)
+• VT Philosophy MA Research Showcase (October 10)

-• Thimo Heisenberg (Rice): "Hegel on childless marriage" (October 20; 3:30-5:00pm; Architectural Annex, Room 07)
+• Thimo Heisenberg (Rice): "Hegel on childless marriage" (October 20)

-• Dee Payton (Virginia): "Gender and personhood" (November 10; 3:30-5:00pm; Architectural Annex, Room 07)
+• Dee Payton (Virginia): "Gender and personhood" (November 10)

-• Rosalind Chaplin (UNC Chapel Hill): "Shame and partial concern for character (February 16; 3:30-5:00pm; Holden Hall 234)
+• Rosalind Chaplin (UNC Chapel Hill): "Shame and partial concern for character (February 16)

-• Michael Pelczar (National University of Singapore): "Requiem for Hal" (March 15; 3:30-5:00pm; Holden Hall 234)
+• Michael Pelczar (National University of Singapore): "Requiem for Hal" (March 15)

-• Burian-McNabb Lecture (co-sponsored with Society, Technology, and Society): Janet Browne (Harvard): "Those finches again: the story of an evolutionary icon" (April 12; 1:30-3:00pm, Newman Library 124)
+• Burian-McNabb Lecture (co-sponsored with Society, Technology, and Society): Janet Browne (Harvard): "Those finches again: the story of an evolutionary icon" (April 12)

-• Colin Chamberlain (University College London): "Staying alive: Malebranche on mechanism, action, and the preservation of life" (May 3; 3:30-5:00pm; Patton 215)
+• Colin Chamberlain (University College London): "Staying alive: Malebranche on mechanism, action, and the preservation of life" (May 3)

 2022-23

-• Well Being and the Good Life Workshop (sponsored by the Kellogg Center for Philosophy, Politics, and Economics): August 4
+• Well Being and the Good Life Workshop (sponsored by the Kellogg Center for Philosophy, Politics, and Economics) (August 4)

 • Daniel Munoz (UNC Chapel Hill): "Against police abolition" (September 2)